Gamejoongsa/OSW_FinalProject_20221555/README.md

 * Configuration instructions

 * Operating instructions
+> Just open the .ipynb file and run
 * Copyright and licensing information
   * All copyrights and licenses are subject to MIT License.
 * Contact information for the distributor or author